siriusctrl/COMP90024-CCC-notes/README.md

 - > [2015 Q1] A) Describe some of the erroneous assumptions that are often made in designing large-scale distributed systems.
 [5]
     - above
 - > [2014 Q1] A) Discuss the major trends in research and research computing over the last 20 years that have led to the emergence of Cloud computing.
 [6]
+    - Mainframes
         - main frames to move to the distributed system
+    - decentralised PCs
-    - the evolution of the internet
+    - explosion of the Internet
     - distributed system move back to the centralised system
+    - scale of compute/storage
+    - clouds and data centres

 ## Week2 - Domain Drivers – tour of some big data projects
 1. compute scaling